Home → Compare

 Best For: A comic script writer who wants tight per-balloon word counts on the desktop and doesn't mind running an unmaintained 2024 build with no further updates.

-In 2026, if you want to write a graphic novel and lay out the storyboards yourself, your options are limited.
+Mangaplay Studio is the spiritual successor to Superscript.
+In 2026, if you want to write a comic, manga or graphic novel and lay out the storyboards yourself, that's the lane.

 Clip Studio Paint, Celtx and Final Draft are production-grade software, each excellent at one specific task.

 Mangaplay Studio is the entry-level option that gets a comic panel creator up and running quickly.
-It's free in your browser or in Google Docs, and it picks up the script-first niche that opened when Superscript stopped shipping in 2024.
+It's free on Desktop, in Google Docs, and in your browser — Android and iOS are coming soon — and it picks up the script-first niche that opened when Superscript stopped shipping in 2024.

 When you're ready for feedback, the same file works as both screenplay and storyboard — pass it around, get notes, then keep building.